docker/cli/docs/reference/commandline/cli.md

 for a specific registry.
 For more information, see the [**Credential helpers** section in the `docker login` documentation](login.md#credential-helpers)

 ### Automatic proxy configuration for containers

 The property `proxies` specifies proxy environment variables to be automatically set on containers, and set as `--build-arg` on containers used during `docker build`.
-A `"default"` set of proxies can be configured, and will be used for any docker daemon that the client connects to, or a configuration per host (docker daemon), for example, "https://docker-daemon1.example.com".
+A `"default"` set of proxies can be configured, and will be used for any Docker daemon that the client connects to, or a configuration per host (Docker daemon), for example, `https://docker-daemon1.example.com`.
 The following properties can be set for each environment:

 | Property       | Description                                                                                             |